Chris Krebs: Career

-2020 dismissal
+2020 dismissal and 2025 investigation

-On November 12, 2020, it was reported that Krebs expected to be fired from his position; in part, this expectation was due to Krebs's role in creating a CISA website to debunk election-related disinformation, much of which was being promoted by President Donald Trump and his allies.
-As CISA's director, Krebs was the "administration's most senior cybersecurity official responsible for securing the presidential election".
+As CISA's director, Krebs was the "administration's most senior cybersecurity official responsible for securing the presidential election", held on November 3, 2020.
 Sidney Powell, an attorney for Trump and Michael Flynn, asserted on the Lou Dobbs and Maria Bartiromo Fox News programs that a secret government supercomputer program had switched votes from Trump to Biden in the election, a claim Krebs dismissed as "nonsense" and a "hoax."
+CISA created a website to debunk election-related disinformation, much of which was being promoted by President Donald Trump and his allies.
+On November 12, it was reported that Krebs expected to be fired from his position.

-On November 17, 2020, Krebs said in a tweet that "59 election security experts all agree, 'in every case of which we are aware, these claims (of fraud) either have been unsubstantiated or are technically incoherent.'"
+On November 17, 2020, Krebs said in a tweet that "59 election security experts all agree, "in every case of which we are aware, these claims (of fraud) either have been unsubstantiated or are technically incoherent."
 Trump fired Krebs via Twitter the same day, because the "recent statement by Chris Krebs on the security of the 2020 Election was highly inaccurate, in that there were massive improprieties and fraud".
 Trump provided no evidence of this fraud.

 Later that month, a lawyer for the Trump campaign, Joseph diGenova, called for Krebs to be "drawn and quartered.
 Taken out at dawn and shot".
 DiGenova's specific criticism was that Krebs "thinks the election went well".
 Krebs responded to diGenova's tweet in an op-ed in The Washington Post, saying "I am not going to be intimidated by these threats from telling the truth to the American people."

 On December 8, 2020, Krebs filed a civil lawsuit against diGenova, the Trump campaign, and Newsmax TV, accusing them of "defamation, intentional infliction of emotional distress, aiding and abetting, and civil conspiracy".
 He said that he has received "a barrage of threats and harassment" as a result of diGenova's comments and "faces a genuine risk of imminent harm".
+In April 2021, diGenova apologized to Krebs for his comments.

-On January 10, 2021, Krebs suggested that Trump should resign the presidency following the 2021 storming of the United States Capitol.
+On January 10, 2021, Krebs suggested that Trump should resign the presidency following the January 6 United States Capitol attack.

+On April 9, 2025, during his second presidency, Trump signed an executive order revoking security clearances for Krebs and Miles Taylor, a former chief of staff of the United States Department of Homeland Security, as well as ordering investigations into the work of both men during their time in office.
+Some of Krebs's former colleagues have said that the Executive Order targeting him is based on a "personal vendetta" and the case has drawn extensive media attention.
+On April 30, 2025, Krebs claimed that he had lost his Global Entry status, and that he suspected it was the result of retribution by the Trump administration against him.